simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 **Apart from being fun**, Fermi Poker improves two skills:

  1. It forces one to quickly juggle and combine order of magnitude estimates.
-This is useful in quickly evaluating numeric claims by others.
+This is useful in quickly evaluating numeric claims by others and allows you to track the plausiblity of others' statements, as expalined here by [Sam Bankman-Fried](https://nabeelqu.co/advice#:~:text=Basically%2C%20if%20you,It%E2%80%99s%20not%20close.).

  2. You also learn to quickly update your beliefs in the light of new evidence.